Dexpomar32/MailBridge/README.md

 # MailBridge

-MailBridge is a JavaFX application designed to save messages from Gmail and Yandex Mail to Mbox, Mime, and EML formats.
-The application follows the Model-View-Controller (MVC) architectural pattern to ensure a clean and organized codebase.
+MailBridge is a JavaFX application designed to save messages from Gmail and Yandex Mail and other mails to Mbox, Mime, and EML formats.
+The application uses the imap protocol to save messages from email.

 ## Features